 About The Project

-This 5.5 acre development in Chicago’s Englewood neighborhood will include a new 18,000 SF Whole Foods Market, 22,000 SF of complementary retail, and two outlot parcels.
+This 5.5 acre development in Chicago’s Englewood neighborhood includes a 20,000 SF Whole Foods Market, 22,000 SF of complementary retail, and two outlot parcels.
 The Whole Foods Market will provide convenient access to fresh, healthy natural and organic food for residents of Englewood and South Side neighborhoods.
 The Whole Foods Market will follow a new model from a traditional Whole Foods store.
 The Market will be a slightly smaller store with more conventional produce included next to organic options, and a focus on “365” house brand and prepared foods.
 When the Whole Foods opens, 2,648 more residents in Englewood will be within a mile of a grocery store, which will mean a 3.3 percent decline in the total residents living in low-income areas who are more than a mile from a large grocery store.

 The shopping center opened in the Fall of 2016.
 The 5.5 acre parcel is part of a larger 13-acre development located at a four-way intersection near Kennedy King Community College.
 Chicago Neighborhood Initiatives, Inc., an Illinois nonprofit, will develop the remaining portions of the larger 13 acre parcel.